GOVERNOR COX:

 UDOT’s purpose for this project is to substantially improve roadway safety, reliability, and mobility from Fort Union Boulevard through the town of Alta for all users on SR–210, yet fails to provide basic winter road maintenance.

-The ski gondola represents wasteful government spending at its worst – benefiting 2 private resorts while burdening every Utah household with an estimated $1,700 in costs.
+– benefiting 2 private resorts while burdening every Utah household with an estimated $1,700 in costs.

 Let's redirect these funds NOW to real solutions that are effective and increase road safety.